tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mongodb_standby_instance.html.markdown

 * `id` - ID of the resource.
 * `create_time` - Creation time of the Mongodb instance.
-* `engine_version` - Version of the standby Mongodb instance and must be same as the father's.
+* `engine_version` - Version of the standby Mongodb instance and must be same as the version of main instance.
-* `machine_type` - Type of standby Mongodb instance and must be same as the father's.
+* `machine_type` - Type of standby Mongodb instance and must be same as the type of main instance.
 * `status` - Status of the Mongodb instance, and available values include pending initialization(expressed with 0),  processing(expressed with 1), running(expressed with 2) and expired(expressed with -2).
 * `vip` - IP of the Mongodb instance.
 * `vport` - IP port of the Mongodb instance.